AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 **Partner discounts**

 Bronze and above partners get discounts on all Adobe certification exams and classes.
-They can read more about their discount and how to access their benefit on the [Solution Partner Portal](https://solutionpartners.adobe.com/solution-partners/training_and_certification/certification/certification_faq.html){target="_blank"}.
+You can read more about these discount and how to access those benefit on the [Solution Partner Portal](https://solutionpartners.adobe.com/solution-partners/training_and_certification/certification/certification_faq.html){target="_blank"}.

 **Other discounts**